quinlan-lab/bedder-rs/manuscript/README.md

 individual runs, and `validation.json`, `inputs.tsv`, and `versions.tsv` for
 correctness and provenance.

-The runner defaults to one warm-up and three measured runs; the commands above use ten measurements for the manuscript cases.
+The BED4 runner defaults to one warm-up and three measured runs; the native VCF runner defaults to one warm-up and ten measured runs.
 Tool order rotates between runs.
-Set `BENCH_TOOLS=bedder,bedtools` to select a subset and `BENCH_WARMUPS` to change warm-ups.
+Set `BENCH_TOOLS=bedder,bedtools` to select a BED4 subset and `BENCH_WARMUPS` to change warm-ups.
 Preparation and validation are outside timing; BEDOPS sorting costs are recorded separately in `preparation.json`.
 Keep the host otherwise idle.

 For comparisons between saved bedder binaries, including optimization and CPU build experiments, see [EXPERIMENTS.md](benchmark/EXPERIMENTS.md),